Why are you using a sliding scale?

-If the cat is a free roaming/feral cat the ear should be tipped to prevent the cat from being taken to a shelter or undergoing anesthetic if trapped by someone else.
-If you chose not to tip the ear you will not be eligible for the TNR package and will pay standard rates
+If the cat is a free roaming/feral cat the ear must be tipped to prevent the cat from being taken to a shelter or undergoing anesthetic if trapped by someone else.
+If you chose not to tip the ear you will not be eligible for the TNR package and will pay standard rates.

 Are there extra charges if my dog or cat is in heat or pregnant?